feder-cr/resume_render_from_job_description/readme.md

 ## Conclusion

-ResumeBuilder AIHawk simplifies the resume creation process by providing a flexible, style-driven approach.
+Resume_Render_AIHawk simplifies the resume creation process by providing a flexible, style-driven approach.
 By configuring `plain_text_resume.yaml` and using the interactive prompts, you can easily generate professional resumes tailored to your needs.

 ## Contributors